Special case: EU citizens

 Extended health insurance cover comes into force if someone covered by statutory insurance and his or her family are only staying in another country on a temporary basis - on holiday or business.
 In case of illness they are eligible for services that are necessary medically, including hospital treatment.

 If you have signed an employment contract in Germany and are working here, you are subject to German health insurance regulations.

 The European Health Insurance Card

-- for temporary stays abroad
+- temporary stays abroad

-- for necessary medical services
+- necessary medical service

 - Useful forms for social security rights